GOAT42069/LuaMani/readme.md

 # How to contribute

-If you see a game that is not available in **LuaManiDB** and you have the files consider contributing by making a pull request.
-If you found a huge collection of games not found in **LuaManiDB** add an issue with the solution.
+If you see a game that is not available in **LuaMani** and you have the files consider contributing by making a pull request.
+If you found a huge collection of games not found in **LuaMani** add an issue with the solution.
 Another way to contribute is just by starring the database and recommending it to people trying to easily find Lua and Manifest files.

 # How to use